oscer-io/oscer/docs/theming/introduction.md

 # Introduction

-Laravel CMS has a simple but powerful Theming System. it is based on Laravel's [Blade](https://laravel.com/docs/7.x/blade) engine and configured by a PHP class which has to implement a specific interface.
+Oscer has a simple but powerful Theming System. it is based on Laravel's [Blade](https://laravel.com/docs/7.x/blade) engine and configured by a PHP class which has to implement a specific interface.
 All template files of the Theme have an instance of the Theme available via the `$theme` variable.